FatherAbraham1/CNN-Prediction/README.md

 This project implemented a fast version of dense scanning, it has the same result as exactly sliding window (stride is 1), and much faster.
 It has following features:

-1. The model is trained from image patches.
-For example 51 x 51 image patch in the example
+1. The model is trained from image patches using caffe (https://github.com/BVLC/caffe).

 2. The filters learned are applied on whole image